 Apheresis is a general term which indicates the removal of plasma or a blood component by centrifugation using a highly automated Apheresis machine.
 The Apheresis Service at the Stanford Cancer Center offers scheduled appointments 7 days a week from 7:00am–5:30pm.
 There is also on-call coverage available 24 hours a day, 7 days a week to provide services for patients requiring emergent procedures.
 We have a team of 10 dedicated, expert apheresis nurses who provide excellence in patient care for both adult and pediatric patients.

 Apheresis therapeutic procedures

-Cell Depletions—rapid reductions of abnormally high platelet and/or white nonfunctioning cells to reduce the risk of thrombosis, hemorrhage or cerebral events in patients with Acute or Chronic Leukemias.
+- Cell Depletions—rapid reductions of abnormally high platelet and/or white nonfunctioning cells to reduce the risk of blood clots, hemorrhage or cerebral events in patients with Acute or Chronic Leukemias.

 - A photoimmune therapy used for the treatment of Cutaneous T-Cell Lymphoma, including Mycosis Fungoides and Sezary syndrome, Graft Versus Host Disease (GVHD), and Lung Transplant Rejection in which collected lymphocytes are treated with a drug which is activated with ultraviolet light, which then results in immunemodulation.

 - Peripheral Blood Stem Cell (PBSC) Collection—In support of our adult and pediatric Blood and Marrow Transplant (BMT) Programs, the apheresis service collects peripheral blood stem cells which are then used in transplants to treat diseases such as Multiple Myeloma, Non-Hodgkin's Lymphoma, Hodgkin's Disease, Leukemia's, and selected solid tumors.